-- Short term ad-hoc non-prescribed medication The school will request parent/guardian consent to administer ad-hoc non-prescription by contacting by telephone or at the time of administration or when the prescriber deems a short term course of medication is necessary.
-The school will send termly reminders, via the Newsletter, requesting parents/guardians to inform the school if there are changes to consent.
-If the school is not informed of any changes by the parent/guardian it will be assumed that consent remains current. - Prescribed medication will be detailed on the parent consent form and parent consent is not required each time at time of administration.
-Prescribed medication will also be recorded on the Care Plan or the medication administration record. - Non-prescribed medication consent form will be completed by parent/cares and also a telephone call is made to parents at each administration, to obtain verbal consent and confirmation, with a confirmation message sent via Bromcom or by letter.
+- Short term ad-hoc non-prescribed medication The school will request parent/guardian consent to administer ad-hoc non-prescription by either using Template B (Appendix 2) to administer ad-hoc non-prescription medication when the pupil joins the school.
+The school will send annual reminders requesting parents/guardians to inform the school if there are changes to consent.
+If the school is not informed of any changes by the parent/guardian it will be assumed that consent remains current. - Prescribed and non-prescribed medication each request to administer medication must be accompanied by 'Parental consent to administer medication form (Appendix 2 Template C and/or C1) or if applicable on the IHP)